latj/MicroHack/03-Azure/01-03-Infrastructure/06_Migration_Datacenter_Modernization/walkthrough/challenge-5/solution.md

 Please make sure thet you successfully completed [Challenge 4](../challenge-4/solution.md) before continuing with this challenge.

-### **Task 1: Prepare Windows Server 2019 for the Azure Replication Appliance**
+### **Task 1: Prepare Windows Server 2019 for the Azure Replication appliance**

-To start physical server migration you must install the Azure Replication Appliance on your on-premises.
-The Azure Replication Appliance can be downloaded as a OVA template or you can download the appliance installer to install it on a already existing server.
-For the purpose of this MicroHack we will install the Azure Replication Appliance via the installer on a Windows Server 2019, namned **Migration** that is **allready deployed**.
+To start physical server migration you must install the Azure Replication appliance on your on-premises.
+The Azure Replication appliance can be downloaded as a OVA template or you can download the appliance installer to install it on a already existing server.
+For the purpose of this MicroHack we will install the Azure Replication appliance via the installer on a Windows Server 2019, namned **Migration** that is **already deployed**.

 The deployed architecture now looks like the following diagram.
-So you need to configure Azure Replication Appliance, to replicate servers
+So you need to configure Azure Replication appliance, to replicate servers.

 ![image](./img/Challenge-5.jpg)

 > [!IMPORTANT]
-> If you deploy your own Appliance, please make sure to check the [prerequisites](https://learn.microsoft.com/en-us/azure/migrate/migrate-replication-appliance) of the Azure
+> If you deploy your own appliance, please make sure to check the [prerequisites](https://learn.microsoft.com/en-us/azure/migrate/migrate-replication-appliance) of the Azure
-Replication Appliance.
+Replication appliance.

 > [!IMPORTANT]
-> Please note that it is currently [not supported](https://learn.microsoft.com/en-us/azure/migrate/common-questions-appliance#can-the-azure-migrate-appliancereplication-appliance-connect-to-the-same-vcenter) to install the Azure Migrate Replication Appliance on the same system as the Azure Migrate Appliance.
+> Please note that it is currently [not supported](https://learn.microsoft.com/en-us/azure/migrate/common-questions-appliance#can-the-azure-migrate-appliancereplication-appliance-connect-to-the-same-vcenter) to install the Azure Migrate Replication appliance on the same system as the Azure Migrate appliance.

 Find the Virtual Machine **Migration** in the Portal and select it.
 Then select *Bastion* from the navigation pane on the left, provide the credentials to login to the Azure Migrate Replication VM and select *Connect*.
 A new browser tab should open with a remote session to the Windows Server 2019 system.